awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.md

 DynamoDB Streams enables solutions such as these, and many others\.
 DynamoDB Streams captures a time\-ordered sequence of item\-level modifications in any DynamoDB table, and stores this information in a log for up to 24 hours\.
 Applications can access this log and view the data items as they appeared before and after they were modified, in near real time\.

+ Encryption at rest encrypts the data in DynamoDB streams\.
+For more information, see [Amazon DynamoDB Encryption at Rest](EncryptionAtRest.md)\.

 A *DynamoDB stream* is an ordered flow of information about changes to items in an Amazon DynamoDB table\.
 When you enable a stream on a table, DynamoDB captures information about every modification to data items in the table\.

 Whenever an application creates, updates, or deletes items in the table, DynamoDB Streams writes a stream record with the primary key attribute\(s\) of the items that were modified\.
 A *stream record* contains information about a data modification to a single item in a DynamoDB table\.
 You can configure the stream so that the stream records capture additional information, such as the "before" and "after" images of modified items\.